 Centred symbols must be used with symbolized boundaries to symbolize the case when the entire display window lies within an area.

 Area boundaries should not be visible on the edge of the display window when the display window is enclosed by an area.
 However, if the boundary is actually on the edge of the display window, it should be visible.

+In the context of S-100 area fills effect surface geometry portrayal.

 Line styles